andy1197/sjsucsguide/guide.md

 It’s also a good idea to be honest with yourself and your personal ability when reading reviews.
 How would you rate yourself in terms of learning speed, dedication, work ethic, and free time compared to the average SJSU student?
 You can use such a metric to determine which reviewers are most similar to you and get a vague idea of how you would do in a class.

-To summarize my advice: A professor with mediocre reviews isn’t necessarily a bad professor.
+To summarize my advice: A professor with mediocre reviews isn’t necessarily a bad professor, especially in the CS program since some classes are very difficult.
 Ask upperclassmen if you want more specific insight.

 ### Online Classes <a name="onlineclasses"></a>
 **Should I take online classes?**